 Shovelling Dirt Into the Grave

-Even though successful third-party game makers Activision and Imagic are producing some of the better games for the 2600 in its later years, Atari feels their grip sliding on the control of the software library for their system, and they get involved in a legal tussle with the two companies.
+Even though successful third-party game makers Activision and Imagic produce some of the better games for the 2600 in its later years, when these game-making upstarts first appeared on the scene Atari saw their grip sliding on the control of the software library for their system, and they start legal tussles with the two companies.
 Atari eventually loses its case in court, opening the floodgates for third-party manufacturers of games for their systems.
 Soon everybody and their dog has a game out, and while this does expand the machine’s library of cartridges, little concern is given to their quality.
 There are 50 companies publishing games for the 2600 in 1983, outfits such as 20th Century Fox, Avalon Hill, CommaVid, Froggo, Milton Bradley, Sega, Spectravision and Tigervision.
-To put some other accomplices to the murder of the early 80’s video game industry up into a lineup for identification:
+To put some accomplices to the murder of the early 80’s video game industry up into a lineup for identification:

 - CBS enters the videogame biz via a four-year partnership deal with Bally Mfg.
 Corp, creating CBS Video Games.
 This gives CBS rights to available Bally/Midway arcade games for adaptation to home consoles and computers.
 The cartridges are produced and marketed by Gabriel Industries, the toy arm of CBS, headed by Benjamin Ordover.
 Adaptations of Gorf and Wizard of Wor are two of the bigger hits from this partnership.
 With a name change to CBS Electronics, the company develops 2600 cartridges with the RAM Plus power chip installed inside, adding 16K of memory.
 This allows games with advanced 3D graphics for the system like Tunnel Runner, as well as the unreleased first-person combat flight simulator Wings, a game within weeks of being released when CBS suddenly pulls the plug on their video game division in late 1983.